whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-01-can-rabbits-eat-cucumbers.md

 # Do Rabbits Eat Cucumbers?

 Raw cucumber (with peel) is **low on nutritional value** since it consists out of 95% water.
-The only notable nutrient it supplies in some quantity is vitamin K.

 <img src="{{ site.url }}/assets/images/posts/food/cucumbers.jpg" alt="cucumbers" class="align-right">

 **Rabbits can eat the peel, leaves, and seeds** of the cucumber plant.

 When serving, first rinse under some running water and then cut into smaller slices.
-In terms of portions, consider a couple of slices as part of the daily fresh vegetables.
+In terms of portions, consider **a couple of slices** as part of the daily fresh vegetables.

 > There is a **good change your bunny won't even like cucumbers**.
 It is listed as one of the [vegetables rabbits will not eat](https://gardening.stackexchange.com/questions/14929/what-vegetable-fruits-plants-will-rabbits-not-eat){:target="_blank"}.
 This is backed by a number of [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/138420/Default.aspx){:target="_blank"} we found where owners mentioned their rabbit avoids cucumber altogether.